Partner Visa

 About partner migrant visa subclass 100 (permanent)

 With a 309 visa in place, you'll unlock the ability to progress to a permanent partner visa (subclass 100) after two years.
-In some cases, you might even be granted your permanent visa as soon as your temporary partner visa is approved (typically if you've been in a long term relationship or marriage upon applying).
+In some cases, you might even be granted your permanent visa as soon as your short-term partner visa is approved (typically if you've been in a long term relationship or marriage upon applying).

 To qualify for a permanent partner visa, you'll need to provide additional documents proving your relationship status.
 But there are still pathways to a permanent visa if your relationship has changed, too.